-Oracle provides this updated roadmap for Java SE and Oracle Java SE commercial offerings (Oracle Java SE Support, Oracle Java SE Advanced and Oracle Java SE Suite) to help customers better understand the maintenance and support options available.
-Java SE major releases are publicly maintained for a minimum of 3 years from general availability date (GA date), or later, as described in the next section.
-Java SE releases are updated for the public with bug fixes, security fixes, and minor updates for a period of at least 3 years before the release reaches end-of-public-updates (EOPU).
-Oracle Java SE commercial product releases will be supported for no less than eight years from initial release date, enabling IT managers to plan their upgrades according to their individual business practices.
+Oracle provides this updated roadmap for Oracle Java SE products (Oracle Java SE Advanced, Oracle Java SE Advanced Desktop and Oracle Java SE Suite) to help customers understand the maintenance and support options available.
+Starting September 2017, Oracle has moved to a "Long Term Support" (LTS) model for Oracle Java SE products.
+This means that LTS versions, offering Premier and Sustaining Support, will be targeted for release every three years.
+In addition, feature releases will be targeted for every six months along with quarterly maintenance/security updates.
+A short video is available providing an overview of these "Changes to the JDK Release Model".
 The following provides a more detailed review of the Java SE products support roadmap, along with examples specific to available major releases.
 All customers should refer to their specific service contract to determine their support entitlement.
-See the Oracle Lifetime Support Policies for complete details.
+Please see the Oracle Lifetime Support Policies for complete details.

 Java SE Public Updates